kennyk65/Microservices-With-Spring-Student-Files/LabInstructions/Lab 5.md

 2. Start the lab-5-config-server and the lab-5-eureka-server.
 These are versions of what you created in the last few chapters.

 3. Start 5 separate copies of the lab-5-word-server, using the profiles "subject", "verb", "article", "adjective", and "noun".
-There are several ways to do this, depending on your preference.
+There are several ways to do this, depending on your preference:
-		If you wish to build the project into a JAR using Maven, you can run these from separate command prompts using these commands: java -jar -Dspring.profiles.active=subject lab-5-word-server-1.jar
+		If you wish to build the project into a JAR using Maven, open separate command prompts in the target director and run these commands: java -jar -Dspring.profiles.active=subject lab-5-word-server-1.jar
 		java -jar -Dspring.profiles.active=verb lab-5-word-server-1.jar
 		java -jar -Dspring.profiles.active=article lab-5-word-server-1.jar